-Directly reducing passive income or passive investment assets within a corporation can also reduce the impact of the changes.
+Directly reducing passive income or passive investment assets within a corporation can also reduce their impact on the SBD.
 There are several ways to do this:

 - Realize capital losses in the current year.
-Capital loss carry-forward amounts won’t help, as any used are added back as part of the adjusted aggregate investment income (AAII) calculation for determining passive income levels.
+Capital loss carry-forward amounts won’t help, as any used are added back as part of the AAII calculation for determining passive income levels.
 That said, capital losses realized in the current year can offset capital gains also realized in the current year.
 This can be beneficial if you’re rebalancing current passive assets to reduce passive income in future years.

-- Consider T-series mutual funds.
-T-series provide an income stream consisting primarily of return of capital (ROC), which isn’t taxable.
-Using passive assets within the corporation in conjunction with T-series to provide liquidity can be tax-efficient and won’t impact passive income for AAII purposes.
+- Consider Series T mutual funds.
+Series T mutual funds provide an income stream consisting primarily of return of capital (ROC), which isn’t taxable.
+Using passive assets within the corporation, in conjunction with series T to provide liquidity, can be tax efficient and won’t impact passive income for AAII purposes.

 - Don’t forget expenses.
 Expenses incurred to generate passive income, such as interest expenses or investment counsel fees, can be used to reduce passive income.